Updated: Oct 26

 By combining classic insights and stories from Zen tradition, Zen Golf helps eliminate the mental distractions that routinely cause poor shots and loss of concentration, allowing golfers to feel in “the zone” that professionals have learned to master.

-The best players know that golf is a game of confidence, and most important, concentration–the ability to focus and block out distraction.
+The best players know that golf is a game of confidence, and most importantly, concentration–the ability to focus and block out distractions.
 The goal of achieving clear thought is also at the heart of Buddhist teachings.

 Dave Pelz's Putting Bible: The Complete Guide to Mastering the Green

 Dave Pelz looks at putting, golf's least-understood skill, as no one has ever approached it before.
 Because a putt is a terminal shot on every hole and there is no possibility of recovery from short misses, putts count almost a disproportionate amount.
 Every golfer knows a 2-foot putt counts the same as a 300-yard drive--one stroke.
 And while the putting stroke is only one of several types of swings golfers make, it accounts for nearly half of all the swings made--43 percent--and perhaps as much as 80 percent of all the anguish and frustration involved in the game.
 These are some of the reasons every golfer needs Dave's insights into the putting game and the simplicity he brings to improving their ability to putt.